 After this successful initial drilling at Jubilee, a program of 9 additional RC drillholes is proposed to extend the zone definition over the 500 metre strike length of the historic workings and to test at 50m and 100m down dip.
 The drilling is also designed to define the near-surface extent of mineralisation and to identify possible plunge directions of high grade shoots that can be targeted in later drilling programs.
-This exploration program at Jubilee was completed during August/September 2014.
+This exploration program at Jubilee is scheduled to commence later in August 2014.